US resumes military aid and intelligence sharing as Ukraine says it is open to a 30-day ceasefire

 JEDDAH, Saudi Arabia — (AP) — The Trump administration lifted its suspension of military aid and intelligence sharing for Ukraine, and Kyiv signaled that it was open to a 30-day ceasefire in the war with Russia, pending Moscow’s agreement, American and Ukrainian officials said Tuesday following talks in Saudi Arabia.

-The administration imposed the measures a week ago to push Ukrainian President Volodymyr Zelenskyy to enter talks to end the war with invading Russian forces.
+The administration's decision marked a sharp shift from only a week ago, when it imposed the measures to push Ukrainian President Volodymyr Zelenskyy to enter talks to end the war with invading Russian forces.
+The suspension of U.S. assistance came days after Zelenskyy and President Donald Trump argued about the war in a tense White House meeting.

-Secretary of State Marco Rubio said the U.S. would present the ceasefire offer to the Kremlin.
+Secretary of State Marco Rubio, who led the U.S. delegation to the talks in Jeddah, said Washington would present the ceasefire offer to the Kremlin, which has thus far opposed anything short of a permanent end to the conflict without accepting any concessions.

 “We’re going to tell them this is what’s on the table.
 Ukraine is ready to stop shooting and start talking.
-And now it’ll be up to them to say yes or no," Rubio said.
+And now it’ll be up to them to say yes or no," Rubio told reporters after the meeting.
 “If they say no, then we’ll unfortunately know what the impediment is to peace here.”

-National security adviser Mike Waltz added: "The Ukrainian delegation today made something very clear, that they share President Trump’s vision for peace.”
+Trump's national security adviser, Mike Waltz, added: "The Ukrainian delegation today made something very clear, that they share President Trump’s vision for peace.”

+Tuesday's discussions, which lasted for nearly eight hours, appeared to put rest, for the moment at least, the animosity between Trump and Zelenskyy that erupted during the Oval Office meeting last month.

-Waltz said negotiators “got into substantive details on how this war is going to permanently end,” including long-term security guarantees.
+Waltz said the negotiators "got into substantive details on how this war is going to permanently end," including long-term security guarantees.
+And, he said, Trump agreed to immediately lift the pause in the supply of billions of of dollars of U.S. military aid and intelligence sharing.

-The announcements emerged as senior officials from Ukraine and the United States opened talks in Saudi Arabia focused on ending Moscow's three-year war against Kyiv.
-The discussions started only hours after Russia shot down over 300 Ukrainian drones.
-It was Ukraine's biggest attack since the Kremlin ordered the full-scale invasion of its neighbor.
+Senior officials began meeting only hours after Russia shot down over 300 Ukrainian drones.
+It was Ukraine’s biggest attack since the Kremlin ordered the full-scale invasion of its neighbor.
+Neither U.S. nor Ukrainian officials offered any comment on the barrage.

+Trump said he hoped that an agreement can be solidified “over the next few days.”

+“I know we have a big meeting with Russia tomorrow, and some great conversations hopefully will ensue,” Trump said.
+He did not elaborate.

 On the streets of Kyiv, Ukrainians kept an eye on the Saudi talks.